2022

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Germany has comparative advantage over Iceland.
-Similarly, the more yellow a dot/product is, the more Iceland has comparative advantage over Germany.
+This visualization shows the product space at the HS4 level with the flags of Germany and Iceland.
+This means that a dot/product with the flag of Germany indicates it has a comparative advantage over Iceland.
+Similarly, a dot/product with the flag of Iceland indicates it has a comparative advantage over Germany.

 Product Space of Germany (Flag) and Iceland (Flag) (2022)